 Fair Value Measurements at December 31, 2013

-Total Level 1 L evel 2 Level 3
+Total Level 1 Level 2 Level 3

 Assets

 Money market fund \$ 1,256,752 \$ 1,256,752 \$ \$

 Liabilities

 Convertible preferred stock warrant liability \$ 1,464,877 \$ \$ \$ 1,464,877

-Fair Va lue Measurements at Decem ber 31, 2014 (revi sed)

-Total Level 1 L evel 2 Level 3
+Fair Value Measurements at Total Level 1 t Dec t December 31, 2014 Level 2 sed) Level 3

 Assets

 Money market fund \$ 7,892 \$ 7,892 \$ \$

 Liabilities

 Series A warrant liability \$ 857 \$ 857 \$ \$

 Series B warrant liability 17,439 17,439

 Total common stock warrant liability \$ 18,296 \$ 857 \$ \$ 17,349

 For the fiscal year ended December 31, 2013, the fair value measurement of the convertible preferred stock warrant liability is based on significant inputs not observed in the market and thus represents a Level 3 measurement.
 The Company's estimated fair value of the convertible preferred stock warrant liability is calculated using a Monte Carlo simulation and key assumptions including the probabilities of settlement scenarios, enterprise value, time to liquidity, risk-free interest rates, discount for lack of marketability and volatility (see Note 7).
 The estimates are based, in part, on subjective assumptions.
 Generally, increases or decreases in the fair value of the underlying convertible preferred stock would result in a directionally similar impact in the fair value measurement of the warrant liability.
-In connection with the completion of the Company's IPO in November 2014, all of the outstanding warrants to purchase convertible preferred stock converted into warrants to purchase shares of common stock and were reclassified to permanent equity.
+In connection with the completion of the Company's IPO in November 2014, all of the outstanding warrants to purchase shares of common stock and were reclassified to permanent equity.